-How do the school know how much progress is being made by pupils with Special Educational Needs?
+How do the school know how much progress is being made by pupils with Special Educational Needs and Disabilities?

 |How do the school know how much progress is being made by pupils with Special Educational Needs?|